Terms of Service and User Guide

 Note 4.
 Upload multiple photographs

 Please, capture 2 ~ 4 photos (max = 5 photos) with slightly different angles and distances.
 Please include one photo taken at enough distance to recognize the body site.
 However, when tracing nevus or nodular lesions, only 1 ~ 2 macro shot images without a distant shot are ideal for tracing purposes.

 The score is calculated by quantifying the disorganization of photographs.
-The risk score will be displayed depending on the following conditions:
+The score will be displayed depending on the following conditions: